 When to see a doctor

-The organisms that cause jock itch thrive in damp, close environments.
 You're at greater risk of jock itch if you:

-- Are a man
+- Are male.

-- Are a teen or young adult
+- Are a teen or young adult.

-- Sweat heavily
+- Sweat heavily.

-- Have a weakened immune system
+- Have a weak immune system.

-- Have diabetes
+- Have athlete's foot.

 - Wear clean clothes.
 Change your underwear at least once a day or more often if you sweat a lot.
+It helps to wear underwear made of cotton or other fabric that breathes and keeps the skin drier.
 Wash workout clothes after each use.

 - Don't share personal items.
 Don't let others use your clothing, towels or other personal items.
-Refrain from borrowing these items from others as well.
+Don't borrow such items from others.